ironbar/arc25/docs/modeling/Iteration_05_test_time_training_with_code.md

 If we shuffle the tasks it would mean that we are no longer using rewards for learning.
 That would be a quite interesting algorithm.

-I have verified that the algorithm is able to solve tasks with 20 squares without using any reward information.
+I have verified that the algorithm is able to solve tasks with 20 and 25 squares without using any reward information.

 ## Conclusion